auralius/parallel-value-iteration/README.md

 **The main objective here is to parallelize the value iteration algorithm by using different frameworks/methods.**

+Implemented frameworks so far:

+- Vanilla: no parallelization
+- Vectorized: state-and-input flattening to eliminate nested-for, this process only relies on NumPy
+- Cython: nested parallel-for with OpenMP and Cython
+- Numba: nested parallel-for with Numba
 ---

 ### For the Cython version: